Dealing with stress can be a difficult challenge for many people. Stress management is an important way to alleviate negative emotions.

 3. Keeping a Journal

-Writing about stressors and life experiences could offer a powerful way for you to assess and react to social situations and complicated matters while also finding a solution in the process.
+Writing about stressors and life experiences can offer a powerful way for you to assess and react to social situations and complicated matters while also finding a solution in the process.

 It allows you to take a more proactive approach by limiting your emotional responses and developing practical methods for improvements instead.